LupeCruz16/LupeCruz16.github.io/README.md

 Hi there!
 Welcome to the repository for my personal portfolio website.

 ## Live Website
-You can access the live version of the website here: [Portfolio Website](#https://lupecruz16.github.io/)
+You can access the live version of the website here: https://lupecruz16.github.io/
 ## About the Website
 This portfolio website is hosted on GitHub Pages and was meticulously crafted using React.
 It showcases my projects, skills, and professional growth.